jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Battery backup/fail-over power (including UPS/generators):
     - this is a system that collects power into a battery but can switch over to pulling power from the battery when the power grid fails
     - generally, this type of system was implemented to supply power to an entire building rather than just one or a few devices

+## [3.10](#310-manage-the-information-system-lifecycle-osg-10-chpt-10) Manage the information system lifecycle (OSG-10 Chpt 10)

+- The Information System Lifecycle: the entire lifespan of a system, from initial concept to eventual decommission, which includes the components below.
+Note that this Information System lifecycle is very similar (with the exception of integration) to the Software Development Lifecycle (SDLC):
+  - Initiation/Requirements
+  - Architecture & Design
+  - Development
+  - Testing (note verification and validation are part of testing)
+  - Release/Deployment
+  - Operations/Maintenance

+- 3.10.1 Stakeholders needs and requirements
+  - Focused on understanding stakeholder needs and expectations, this initial phase is about ensuring the new system will meet the needs of the people that use it, and that there is a communicated and agreed upon understanding of those requirements

+- 3.10.2 Requirements analysis
+  - This is a detailed analysis of the functional and nonfunctional requirements, ensuring that goals of the system and the organization are in alignment, as well as an analysis of the requirements to understand any associated risks

+- 3.10.3 Architectural design
+  - The overall structure including components and integration points are now defined, and a blueprint of the system can now be used in development; also in this phase controls are prescribed to mitigate the previously identified risks

+- 3.10.4 Development/implementation
+  - Properly develop and implement the system; in this phase system development takes place, including hardware configuration and component integration

+- 3.10.5 Integration
+  - This phase includes integration testing of the components in the system, as well as testing integration with external systems as part of the development process

+- 3.10.6 Verification and validation
+  - The system is undergoes system testing, including verification and validation of functionality and components, preparing for go-live

+- 3.10.7 Transition/deployment
+  - Once the system has passed unit and system testing, the system is deployed for in-production use; this phase includes migration of dev to prod environments, and may also include migration from legacy to the new system

+- 3.10.8 Operations and maintenance/sustainment
+  - The system is in operational, day-to-day use in this phase, which includes on-going typical system monitoring, maintenance and patching, change management, configuration management, system backups, and disaster-recovery testing for the system in production

+- 3.10.9 Retirement/disposal
+  - At some point, the system will be retired once it has completed it's useful purpose and the lifecycle will be completed